evilusean/Khan/Algebra/Algebra 1/Algebra 1+2 in 3 Hours-Notes.md

 The most important rule when solving inequalities is:

-**You MUST reverse the direction of the inequality sign when you multiply or divide both sides by a negative number.**
+==You MUST reverse the direction of the inequality sign when you multiply or divide both sides by a negative number.==

 #### Example of the Rule
 Consider the inequality $\mathbf{-5x + 1 \ge 16}$: